gj-loitp/RetroMusicPlayer/FAQ.md

 #### STEP 2:
 Copy these time-stamped lyrics.
 #### STEP 3:
-Open retro music and head to the song synced lyrics editor.
+Open Baby music and head to the song synced lyrics editor.
 #### STEP 4:
 Paste the lyrics there normally and exit the editor
 #### STEP 5: